isene/hp-41_AMASTRO.ROM/README.md

 The program recognizes the input to discern if it is a Julian Date number or a Calendar Date number.

 Simple.

+### TZ

+Asks for and saves your Time Zone in a one-record data file.
+The programs "*GAZE" and "JDT" will run this program unless it finds a data file named "*TZ" with that one Time Zone number in it.

 ## Supporting MCODE routines